oxygenbarker/transfer-bdg/README.md

 **30. "inconsistency [2]"**
 (a) "Attribut[ing] the declining life expectancy in the former Soviet Union to the failures of communism many years ago, but never attribut[ing] the high infant mortality in the United States [...] to the failures of capitalism.[2](changed from italic to normal font)"
-(b) People using this Baloney Detection Kit to point out the flaws in other people's thinking but not using it to check their own beliefs.
+(b) People using these baloney detection guidelines to point out the flaws in other people's thinking but not using it to check their own beliefs.

 **31. "non sequitur" [2](changed from italic to normal font)("it does not follow [2]")**
 (a) "Our nation will prevail because God is great.
-[2](changed from italic to normal font)"
+[2](changed from italic to normal font)" (b) "'It was a spring day, the sort that gives people hope: all soft winds and delicate smells of warm earth.
+Suicide weather.' – Susanna Kaysan[19]" (c) "Another example of non sequitur reasoning comes from those who try to justify seeing a homeopath or some other 'alternative' therapist because scientific medicine hasn't cured what ails them.
+Again, to justify using homeopathy or acupuncture, one needs direct evidence that those treatments are effective, not that some other method isn't effective.[20]"

 **32. "meaningless question [2]"**
 (a) "What happens when an irresistible force meets an immovable object?
-[2](changed from italic to normal font)" If there is an irresistible force there cannot be an immovable object and vice versa.[2]
+[2](changed from italic to normal font)" If there is an irresistible force there cannot be an immovable object and vice versa.[2] (b) What's the meaning of life?
+(c) What happened before the Big Bang?
+[21] (Spacetime was created with the Big Bang as far as we know.)

 **33. "straw man [2]"**
 "caricaturing a position to make it easier to attack [2]"